decentpatterns/library/README.md

 ## Contributing

 This pattern library would not exist without YOUR contributions.
-Please feel free to open an issue or pull request to start a discussion or suggest changes to any of these patterns -- or add a new one!
+Please feel free to open a discussion or suggest changes to any of these patterns — or add a new one!
+If you're not sure about a new pattern, you can start a thread in the Discussions.

 We are actively seeking more input and expertise to advance existing patterns we've already released in this repository.

-If you'd like to contribute to an existing pattern or propose a new pattern, please feel free to open a pull request or [open an issue](https://github.com/decentpatterns/library/issues/new/choose).
+If you'd like to contribute to an existing pattern or propose a new pattern, please feel free to open a pull request or open an issue.

 Stay up to date by watching this repository.
 Maintainers will be prompt in responding to inquiries!